tmkim/mle-basic/README.txt

     - "submit" invisible if details are off, "prev" invis on q1, "next" invis on last q
     - change Option() class to be interface
-    - include "answers" map in Exams database table //TODO: make sure DB is saving map correctly
+    - include "answers" map in Exams database table //DONE: make sure DB is saving map correctly
     - saveExamProgress() called on each button click
         TODO: Show details on submit( button )
-    - TODO: save and reload exam on page refresh
+    - DONE: save and reload exam on page refresh
-    - TODO: figure out how to make answerMap work with mongodb (store and retrieve value)
+    - DONE: figure out how to make answerMap work with mongodb (store and retrieve value)
         > currently getting empty object on both store and retrieve
+        *** Answer is that map does not work with mongodb SAD ***

 04/13
     - work on saving answer map correctly!